qiyun71/qiyun71.github.io/source/_posts/NeRF/NeRF-Studio.md

 ```

-in viewer:

-it's easy to view results and process
+in viewer:  it is easy to view results and process

 ![image.png](https://raw.githubusercontent.com/yq010105/Blog_images/main/pictures/20230630161446.png)